ORAN 7.2 RU Guide

 RU

-Refer to the Benetel User Guide documentation to apply the following configuration changes.
+Refer to the specific RU documentation to correctly configure the RU.
 Ensure the RU is running before trying to make any configuration changes.

 Core